Mount Forest, Ontario: Education

 The first public school was built in 1856.
 The first high school was originally in the Old Drill Hall, but was an unsuitable location because it was beside the Market Square where livestock sales were held monthly.

 The new high school was built in 1878.
 A third high school was founded in 2004, with students from the neighbouring town of Arthur joining those from the Mount Forest district.

 Climate

-Mount Forest features a humid continental climate, characterised by warm, sometimes wet summers and cold, snowy winters.
+Mount Forest features a humid continental climate, characterized by warm, humid sometimes wet summers and long, cold, snowy winters.
 At an elevation of 430 meters (1,410 ft) above sea level, Mount Forest is one of the highest towns in Southern Ontario being located in the western portion of the Dundalk Highlands.
 As such, its elevation and location downwind of Lake Huron makes it prone to hefty snow totals from lake effect snow averaging nearly 300 centimetres per year.
 Summers are often cooler than they otherwise would be due to the town's elevation and overnight lows are considerably cooler than places along the lakeshore.